articles

 I tell him: “I do.”

 One of the ladies tells me: “You came to see the right doctor.
-I have been to many doctors before, but he’s the only one who could help me cure my illness.”
+I’ve been to many doctors before, but he’s the only one who could help me cure my illness.”

 “That’s great.”